all How children learn articles

 How to structure your day during homeschooling

-Teacher Jennifer Smith shares her advice on how to help your child learn and structure your day if school education is disrupted again due to the...
+Teacher Jennifer Smith shares her advice on how to help your child learn and structure your day as schools are once again in lockdown due to the...

 Helping your child learn during coronavirus school closures

 The latest updates on how coronavirus could affect your child’s learning, plus advice on establishing work and study routines at home.

 Supporting summer-born children at school